kostakazakoff/python_oop/first_steps_in_oop/readme.md

 The class should have two methods:
 - fill(quantity) that will increase the amount of liquid in the cup with the given quantity (if there is space in the cup, otherwise ignore).
 - status() that will return the amount of free space left in the cup.

+# Flower
+Create a class called Flower.
+Upon initialization, the class should receive a name (string) and a water_requirements (number).
+The flower should also have an instance attribute called is_happy (False by default).
+Add two additional methods to the class:
+- water(quantity) - it will water the flower.
+Each time check if the quantity is greater than or equal to the required.
+If it is - the flower becomes happy (set is_happy to True).
+- status() - it should return "{name} is happy" if the flower is happy, otherwise it should return "{name} is not happy".